kubbi Documentation

 Key behaviours

-- ·TTL expiry — every kubbi auto-expires based on its TTL (1 minute minimum; maximum depends on your plan).
+Every kubbi auto-expires based on its TTL (1 minute minimum, maximum depends on your plan).

-- ·Producer control — the producer can inspect metadata or delete a kubbi before it is claimed.
+The producer can inspect metadata or delete a kubbi at any time while it's active.

-- ·Multi-file packages — bundle multiple files in a single kubbi.
-One claim URL delivers everything — config, data, instructions, and attachments together.
+Bundle multiple files in a single kubbi.
+One claim URL delivers everything: config, data, instructions, and attachments.
 File count and size limits depend on your plan.

 Producers and consumers